10 creative band merch ideas that sell

 Your fans want to feel like they’re part of your community and nothing says ‘I belong’ like cute pins and patches to customise their daily clothing.
 Plus, they’re super trendy.

 It’s a fact we observe daily, signed products always sell faster than un-signed ones… So next time you release physical music, or any merch for that matter, incentivise your fans with a limited signed batch.

-And one final tip… add cues such as ‘the perfect gift for…’ in product images or titles to help your fans know what to buy for family and friends.
+And one final tip… add context in your product descriptions.
+Cues such as ‘the perfect gift for…’ in product images or titles will incentivize your fans to also buy for family and friends!

 Create your free website and online store today, get started with Music Glue.